learningequality/kolibri-docs/docs/coach/index.rst

 Class Home
 ~~~~~~~~~~

-On the |classes| **Class Home** tab you can see the overview of the class activity and track progress of the learners on lessons and quizzes assigned to them.
+On the |dashboard| **Class Home** tab you can see the overview of the class activity and track progress of the learners on lessons and quizzes assigned to them.

 	.. figure:: /img/class-home.png
 	  :alt: Open the Coach page to view the list of classes